 Metering

+Beginning in the early 1990s, the District significantly reduced water loss by conducting annual pipeline replacement projects.
+With incorporation of the District’s advanced metering infrastructure (AMI) system beginning in 2011 (detailed below), CVWD can quickly (within 24 hours of a consistently running meter) identify customers that may have leaks, breaks, or other irregular water use situations.

+Water losses increased dramatically in 2019 and then began to recede in 2020 and are continuing to recede.
+Starting in late 2019, the District transitioned between its former customer management software and server to a new Tyler system and server.
+This transition was particularly difficult because the reports used to preemptively identify leaks were damaged and unable to run for more than six months.
+This led to a number of unbilled accounts stretching into 2021, and some billed at the wrong rates.
+Field crews worked through spring 2021 re-certifying the programming on every District meter currently installed and updating the software.
+This system transition was also complicated by the interaction between both the AMI and Tyler software, which was finalized in spring 2021.

+Widespread failure of District meter transmission units (MTUs) occurred in 2020, due to battery life failing on older units.
+Since units were installed in a single phase, they all began to fail in order.
+This resulted in meters not reading, some for months on end.
+Because of this, the amount of meter maintenance and repair in the District was unusually high through all of 2020 and into 2021.
+The final MTU replacements were completed in April 2021.

-CVWD is fully metered and undertook an impressive smart metering effort in 2010.
-The District replaced all of its meters with Neptune meters, which are part of an Aclara Fixed Network Advanced Metering Infrastructure (AMI) to better monitor water usage throughout the service area.
+CVWD is fully metered and undertook an impressive smart metering effort in 2011.
+The District replaced all of its customer meters with Neptune meters, which are part of an Aclara Fixed Network Advanced Metering Infrastructure (AMI) to better monitor water usage throughout the service area.
 The AMI system relies on data collection units installed throughout the system to process and store diagnostic information and data, which is then transmitted to CVWD’s network control computer for further processing.
-The AMI system provides a number of important functions including the ability to automatically and remotely measure water use, detect tampering, identify any potential water leaks, and connect and disconnect service quickly and efficiently.
+The AMI system can automatically and remotely measure water use, detect tampering, identify any potential water leaks, and connect and disconnect service quickly and efficiently.
 The system can be combined with customer technologies, such as in-home displays and programmable communicating thermostats.
 The largest benefit for the District has been targeting water waste with notifications of potential water leaks.

 Implementation Over the Past Five Years

-Over the past five years, the District ensured that all connections are metered and connected to the AMI system.
-Staff continued to regularly maintain and repair the meter transmission units (MTUs).
-In late 2019 the District transitioned from an existing customer management software and server to a new Tyler system server.
-The transition caused some issues with the interaction between AMI and the new Tyler software.
-This led to a number of billing errors that including billing the wrong rates.
-Field crews are currently working through re-certifying the programming on every District meter.
+Over the past five years, the District ensured that all connections are metered and connected to the AMI system, with the final MTU replacements completed in April 2021.

-In 2020 the batteries on many District MTUs failed almost all at once.
-This resulted in some meters not reading for a several months.
-However, the final MTU replacements were completed in April 2021.

 Planned Implementation to Achieve Future Water Use Targets

 CVWD will continue to use the AMI system and improve software and features as needed.
-The District has budgeted for meter maintenance and repairs for FY 2021/2022.
+The District has budgeted ongoing meter maintenance and repair efforts for.
 With this system, the District will be able to conduct long-term analysis of water use trends throughout the service area.

 Conservation Pricing